WHO IS SEED?

 Donations outside of memberships are always welcome, too!

-Jenni Ottilie Keppler
+Jenni Ottilie Keppler (co-organizer)

 My name is Jenni pronounced Yenni.
 I live on Princess Street and moved to the neighbourhood in 2022.
 I hope to contribute to a more fluid communication channels within the SEED as well as find forms of governance.
 My heart is invested in creative ways of community building while connecting with nature.
 My professional background is social and visual art, working as a visual scribe where I do live graphic recordings during conferences, gatherings, meetings.
 You can find more about me and my work here: www.ottilie.cc